MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/Update-MgBetaUserOutlookTaskFolder.md

 Update the writable properties of an Outlook task folder.
 You cannot change the **name** property value of the default task folder, 'Tasks'.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgUserOutlookTaskFolder](/powershell/module/Microsoft.Graph.Users/Update-MgUserOutlookTaskFolder?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)